 Rosanna: Yeah, but I couldn't do it.
-I know it's bad for me, but I've grown up with drugs—I don't know how to quit.
+I know it's bad for me, but I've grown up with drugs – I don't know how to quit.
 I'd try the treatment, but my ID has expired.
-I tried it once, but stupidly I stopped doing it because the center was too far from here.
+I tried it once, but stupidly I stopped doing it because the centre was too far from here.

 How do the doctors act around you?

-I had an operation a while ago because I had problems with my gut and the doctor told me I had two hours to live.
-They all said, “Oh my God, you're in such bad shape—how did you get like this?”
-I was so swollen, you would have thought I was pregnant, but they still refused to hospitalize me.
+I had an operation a while ago because I had problems with my gut, and the doctor told me I had two hours to live.
+They all said, “Oh my god, you're in such bad shape – how did you get like this?”
+I was so swollen you would have thought I was pregnant, but they still refused to hospitalise me.

 What about the cops?

 It depends on the shift.
-There are some who will be abusive—who will swear at you, call you “a fucking cunt,” yell about “your momma's vagina,” and beat you.
-After that, they ask you details about what you do, when you whore yourself, how big the cocks are that you ride.
+There are some who'll be abusive – who'll swear at you, call you “a fucking cunt”, yell about “your mumma's vagina” and beat you.
+After that they ask you details about what you do, when you whore yourself, how big the cocks are that you ride.
 It's not normal.

 VICE: What's the worst thing that's happened to you since you started doing drugs?

 Adi: I have HIV and hepatitis.
 People treat us like mangy dogs.
 I was also cut with a knife recently.
 They stuck it my leg and my shoulder, just to steal my syringes.

 How do people on the street react to you?